kubernetes-sigs/kubespray/contrib/terraform/metal/README.md

 While the defaults in variables.tf will successfully deploy a cluster, it is recommended to set the following values:

 - cluster_name = the name of the inventory directory created above as $CLUSTER
-- packet_project_id = the Equinix Metal Project ID associated with the Equinix Metal API token above
+- metal_project_id = the Equinix Metal Project ID associated with the Equinix Metal API token above

 #### Enable localhost access